Sun Li (actress): 2011 - 2016: Widespread recognition and success

+In 2020, Sun starred in the urban drama "An Jia" (House of Rebirth).In 2021, the workplace drama "The Ideal City," in which he starred, was aired.

 Personal life

 Sun and actor Deng Chao registered their marriage in 2010 and held an official wedding ceremony in 2011 when she was five months pregnant.
-They have two children, a son named Deng Han Zhi (born in November 2011) and a daughter named Deng Han Yi (born in May 2014).
+They have two children, a son and a daughter.

-She has a half sister, Sun Yan, who is also an actress.
-Her sister is 19 years younger than Sun Li.
+She has a half sister, Sun Yan, who is also an actress, who is 19 years younger than Sun Li.

+Social Activities

+Charity Work

+In 2006, Sun Li took promotional photos for charity and released the single CD "Love Like Air."
+In May, she became the ambassador for the "Angel Sunshine Action."
+In September, at the invitation of the Lijiang Municipal Government, she served as the "Lijiang City Ambassador."

+In 2010, Sun Li participated in the anti-fur charity campaign, shooting a public service advertisement titled "Transform into an Angel, Reject Fur."

+On January 31, 2018, China Charity magazine revealed the 2017 China Charity Celebrity List, and Sun Li ranked 24th.